Client Engagement Process

 Remember that estate plans are not static.
 Tax laws are revised.
 Property is bought and sold.
 Marital and family statuses change.
 Objectives change.
 These events and others can affect a plan.
 So, monitoring is important.
 Annual—or even quarterly—reviews are appropriate.

-While estate strategies often focus on personal assets, business owners also should safeguard their commercial interests.
+While estate planning strategies often focus on personal assets, business owners also should safeguard their commercial interests.
 Without a plan, part or all of a business may have to be sold to pay estate taxes.
 Address business needs at about the same time that you deal with your estate.
 Consider drafting a succession plan that speaks to long-term management and ownership.

 Finally, leave a paper trail.
 Write a list that covers all your assets and liabilities.
 Put that in a safe place with all your important documents, especially those related to your estate plan.
 Make sure that people you trust know where the list and papers are located.